Decoration Guide

 Choosing the Right Printing Method for You

-In this article, we’ll look into the differences between screen printing, DTG (Direct to garment) and embroidery and the designs they work best with.
+In this article, we’ll look into the differences between screen printing, DTF (Direct to film), heat transfer printing and embroidery and the designs they work best with.

 Screen Printing: